northeastern-rc/rc-public-documentation/docs/source/gpus/gpuoverview.md

 The `gpu` {term}`partition` is the general GPU resource for HPC users looking to use a GPU; `multigpu` is the alternative, where more than one GPU are accessible.

 Anyone with a cluster account has access to the `gpu` partition.
-However, you must submit a [ServiceNow ticket] requesting temporary testing access to `multigpu` to obtain performance results to provide details and test results that demonstrate your need for access for the `multigpu` partition in the post testing [ServiceNow ticket].
+However, to access the multigpu partition you must submit a [ServiceNow ticket] requesting temporary testing access.
+With testing access to multigpu you will obtain performance results that demonstrate your need for access for the multigpu partition in the post testing [ServiceNow ticket] phase.
 All requests are evaluated by members of the RC team for sufficient utilization of the partition.

 :::{list-table}
 --------------